 |SaaS-Based Consumption Model||Realize all the benefits of the cloud, including being up and running immediately, regardless of whether your clusters are in the cloud, on premises, or at the Edge.
 The platform should be not hosted on a per customer basis, which leads to higher risk and long upgrade timelines.
 The platform should also support air-gapped deployment options where the entire controller can be deployed in a customer environment.|

-Leverage the Power of SaaS for Kubernetes Infrastructure and Modern App Lifecycle Management
+Leverage the Power of SaaS for Enterprise Kubernetes Management

-As enterprises modernize their applications, they are quickly realizing the significant increase in the cost and resources required to operationally manage Kubernetes clusters and application lifecycles.
+As enterprises modernize their applications, they are quickly realizing the significant increase in the cost and resources required to operationally manage Kubernetes clusters.
 Rafay’s SaaS-first approach enables companies to gain efficiencies from Kubernetes almost immediately, thus speeding digital transformation initiatives while keeping operating costs low.
 Benefits of a cloud approach include:

 Fast time to K8s